What are ICD 10 Codes?

 Another complication is that some ICD 10 codes are unique to the encounter.
 So the initial patient visit may use one ICD 10 code while subsequent visits will require another.

-Estimates for healthcare providers, coders, and billers to become proficient with ICD 10 is 6 months.
+It will take healthcare providers, coders, and billers an estimated 6 months or more to become proficient with ICD 10.

 Fraud & Waste?